 Jim LeClair- LeClair was a player that never got his just due.
 He was named to the 1976 Pro Bowl team and was a stalwart on Bengals defenses for a decade, helping to lead the Bengals to Super Bowl XVI.

-Takeo Spikes- Spikes was a Bengal from 1998-2002, which means nationally he got very little recognition, but locally Spikes became a fan favorite.
-Spikes was seemingly every year the Bengals leader in tackles, and he was dependable to be on the field for every down.
-He was good against the run and the pass and had no true weaknesses.
+Takeo Spikes- Spikes was a Bengal from 1998-2002, which means he got very little recognition nationally, but locally Spikes became a fan favorite.
+Spikes was seemingly the Bengals leader in tackles every year, and he was dependable to be on the field for every down.
+He was good against the run and the pass and had no actual weaknesses.

 Lemarr Parrish- Parrish is another Bengal that deserves Hall Of Fame consideration.
 During his eight-year career with the Bengals, he was selected to the Pro Bowl six times.
-He was one of the greatest return men in NFL history, as well as being one of the greatest Corners to ever play the game.
+He was one of the most extraordinary return men in NFL history and one of the most incredible Corners ever to play the game.
 Parrish ended his career with 47 interceptions and 13 Touchdowns.

 Ken Riley- Intercepted 65 passes in his long distinguished career with the Bengals and was named an NFL All-Pro on four occasions.

 David Fulcher- Fulcher played seven years with the Bengals and was selected to three straight Pro Bowls.
-He was built more like a linebacker, but have no doubt about it, he was a safety, and he was one of the best safeties in the NFL in the last half of the 1980’s.
-He helped lead the Bengals to Super Bowl XXIII where he played one of his finest games as the Bengals fell just short of a World Championship.
+He was built more like a linebacker, but I have no doubt about it, he was a safety, and he was one of the best safeties in the NFL in the last half of the 1980s.
+He helped lead the Bengals to Super Bowl XXIII, where he played one of his finest games as the Bengals fell just short of a World Championship.

 Pat McInally- Ray Guy is considered the most athletic punter that ever lived.
 I believe McInally was.
 McInally was a Wide Receiver also for the Bengals and caught 57 passes in his career.
 Plus, he is the only player ever to have a perfect score on the Wonderlic test.